 See questions 20 and 21.
 Challenges to the decisions of the energy regulator have been frequent, the most significant ones being the international investment arbitration cases under bilateral investment protection treaties, whereby the international standards of international rights are deemed to have been breached by the regulations implementing energy policies by the past government.
-This began with Total v Argentina, related to the oil and gas upstream (prohibition and redirecting of the natural gas supply, retroactive taxation of crude oil exports, freeze on gas transportation tariffs) and power (thermal and hydroelectric generation destruction of the price structure through governmental regulations).
+This began with Total v Argentina, in which we were co-counsel for the claimant, related to the oil and gas upstream (prohibition and redirecting of the natural gas supply, retroactive taxation of crude oil exports, freeze on gas transportation tariffs) and power (thermal and hydroelectric generation destruction of the price structure through governmental regulations) where an award determined the state responsibility and damages compensation.
+The award is now final as the annulment request was rejected by the Ad Hoc Committee in February 2016.
+A settlement was reached as for the enforcement of the award on the second quarter of 2017, through a payment of marketable, government-issued foreign currency bonds at a discount.
 The following companies have now filed claims against Argentina under the International Centre for Settlement of Investment Disputes: National Grid, Sempra Energy, Enron, Repsol, Compañia General de Electricidad, Mobil, Wintershall, BP, Saur International, EDF, Enersis, El Paso, Gas Natural, Camuzzi, CMS, Endesa.
+The last development in ICSID has been the rejection of the annulment request by Argentina of the arbitral award issued in favour of claimant, Saur.